xwu/xwu-swift-numerics/floating-point-part-3.md

 literal expression defaults to `FloatLiteralType`, which is a type alias for `Double` unless it is shadowed by the user.

+> The following caveat applies to current versions of Swift.
+It will cease to be
+> applicable after implementation of [SE-0213: Integer initialization via
+> coercion][ref 3-2].

 __A frequent misunderstanding found even in the Swift project itself__ concerns the use of a __type conversion__ initializer to indicate the desired type of a literal expression.
 For example: